Moamen-Jamal/SOLID-Principles/README.md

 # SOLID-Principles
-This repo is about how to use SOLID Principles to solve problems by making two folders which are "Before" and "After" to understand the benefits of SOLID Principles
+This repo is about how to use SOLID Principles to solve problems by making two folders which are "Before" and "After" to understand the benefits of SOLID Principles using C# and .NET 6